Treatment for nose & Sinus

 Options for relief include non-invasive and surgical procedures, such as:

-Balloon Sinuplasty — This non-invasive surgery makes use of a narrow tube with a tiny deflated balloon on one end.
+Balloon Sinuplasty — This non-invasive procedure makes use of a narrow tube with a tiny deflated balloon on one end.
 Our doctor uses the tube to move the balloon to the part of your nose that is blocked and then inflates the balloon to clear the passage and allow your sinuses to drain.

 Functional Endoscopic Sinus Surgery (FESS) — With very tiny and slim surgical instruments inserted into your nose, we can look into your sinus passages and see what and where the problems are.
 There may be abnormal tissue growths known as polyps or scar tissue that need to be removed.

 Nasal Fracture Repair — Unless you are a doctor, you call this a broken nose, which is quite common and often goes untreated.
 However, this injury requires the broken bone to be realigned and the septum also may require repair.
-We recommend you visit us for necessary treatment.

 Septal Repair — Often our patients have a tear or hole in the cartilage and bone that divides the nose into two nasal passages or nostrils, called the septum.
 When this occurs, the doctor has to take tissue from the nose or mouth to make repairs.